Interpreting Data

 Understanding ADGs - Example

-Using the picture above for the last 14 days: Out of this mob there are 68 animals contributing to the 14-day ADG and on average they are doing 1.4 kg/day.
-The average gain duration for these 68 animals is 9 days (time between first and last weight).
+Using the image above for the last 14 days: Out of this mob there are 63 animals contributing to the 14-day ADG and on average they are doing 0.6 kg/day.
+The average spread for these 63 animals is 1 days (time between first and last weight).

 The 14-day ADG can be quite volatile due to its ability to show changes in gut fill e.g. the difference between an ADG of 0.5 and 1.5kg/day is 14kg.
 This isn’t much considering an animal can eat/drink up to 80kg/day.
 This ADG is a good leading indicator of what is going on.